geoschem/geos-chem/.github/PULL_REQUEST_TEMPLATE/create-a-geos-chem-pull-request.md

 ### Related Github Issue(s)

-Please link to corresponding Github issue here.
+Please link to the corresponding Github issue here.
 If fixing a bug, there should be an issue describing it with steps to reproduce.